msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 Almost all programming languages allow coders to create variables.

 A variable is like a container that you have labeled with a name (the variable name).
-When running a program, the computer can store different values in the variable (container).
+When the computer executes a program, you can instruct it to store a value in the variable (container) and then use that value in a later instruction.

-In Python, a variable name has to satisfy three rules:
+In Python, the name that you give to a variable has to satisfy three rules:

 - It must consist of one or more *lower case letters* (``a`` to ``z``),